 It’s easy to make delicious keto whipped cream in the food processor.
-Sweetened with stevia and flavored with vanilla, it’s the perfect topping for berries, mug cakes and crustless pies.
+And it’s the perfect topping for berries, mug cakes, and crustless pies.

 This keto whipped cream is amazing.
 It’s rich, fluffy, and not overly sweet.